Uganda

 Organizational Forms

-Ugandan law allows for the establishment of a variety of civil society organizations.
+Ugandan law provides for the establishment of a variety of civil society organizations (CSOs).

 Trusts and Foundations

 Trusts are governed by the Trustees Act, Cap.
-164, 1954; and the Trustees Incorporation Act, Cap.
+164, 1954, and the Trustees Incorporation Act, Cap.
 165, 1939.
-Foundations can be registered either under the Trustee’s Incorporation Act or as companies limited by guarantee under the Companies Act, Cap.
+Foundations may register either under the Trustee’s Incorporation Act or as companies limited by guarantee under the Companies Act, Cap.
 110, 1961.
-Trusts and foundations are established to provide grants and in some cases loan financing at a more affordable rate to NGOs, CBOs and private organizations in support of their goals and objectives.
+Both trusts and foundations are established to provide grants and in some cases affordable loan financing to NGOs, community-based organizations (CBOs), and private organizations in support of their goals and objectives.

 Community-based Organizations (CBOs)

-CBOs are predominantly self-help oriented, with the principle aim of improving individual or household welfare, although a few groups play a wider community development role.
-They are defined by their relatively small size (usually involving 10-20 households) and limited geographic area and are generally formed along communal work lines, e.g., forming groups to work collectively on members’ farms or to support funeral ceremony preparations.
+CBOs are predominantly self-help groups focused on improving individual or household welfare.
+While most CBOs operate on a small scale—typically involving 10 to 20 households and covering a limited geographic area—a few play a wider role in community development.
+Many are organized along communal work lines, for example, to work collectively on members’ farms or support funeral ceremony preparations.
 CBOs with larger community development roles are supported and sometimes initiated by organizations outside the community.

-The NGO Act (2024) defines a CBO as “an organisation operating at a subcounty level and below whose objectives is to promote and advance the wellbeing of the members of the community” (Section 3).
-CBOs are registered with the National Bureau for NGOs through the DNMCs and SNMCs (Sections 20, 21 and 29).
+The NGO Act, 2015 defines a CBO as “an organisation operating at a subcounty level and below whose objectives is to promote and advance the wellbeing of the members of the community” (Section 3).

 Public Benefit Status

-Section 4(d) of the NGO Act (2024) states that one of the “Object[ive]s of the Act” is to “provide the development of strong organizations and to facilitate the formation and effective function of organisations for public benefit purposes.”
+According to Section 4(d) of the NGO Act, 2024, one of the Act’s objectives is to “provide the development of strong organizations and to facilitate the formation and effective function of organisations for public benefit purposes.”

-Notably, the Income Tax Act restricts “exempt organization” status to organizations, institutions or irrevocable trusts that qualify as religious, charitable, or educational institutions of a public character that have been issued a written ruling by the Commissioner currently stating that it is an exempt organization (Income Tax Act, Section 2(bb)).
+However, registration as an NGO does not automatically confer tax exemption.
+Under the Income Tax Act, only organizations, institutions, or irrevocable trusts that qualify as religious, charitable, or educational institutions of a public character, and that have obtained a written ruling from the Commissioner recognizing them as an “exempt organization,” are eligible for tax exemption (Income Tax Act, Section 2(bb)).

 Charitable organizations established under the Companies Act do not benefit from any tax exemptions.